Freeuni-Lekva/oop-2020/L08/README.md

   * Introduces BinaryOpNode in the hierarchy and PlusNode, MinusNode, ... classes inherit from it.
     * This removes code duplication from constructors
     * Also implements toString method which delegates getting operator character to subclasses
     * And evaluate method which delegates actual evaluation to new abstract doEvaluate method
+  * Replaces DoubleValue and IntValue nodes with single generic ValueNode